SEO vs. SEA: When is which worthwhile?

 1. You have a long-term business

-If you are not looking for quick wins but want to grow sustainably, SEO is the smartest investment.
+If you're not looking for quick profits but want sustainable growth, SEO is the smartest investment.
 The cost per lead decreases over time, while it remains constant with SEA.

-In industries like insurance, law, real estate, or finance, Google Ads click prices can reach €5–30 per click.
-Here, SEO pays for itself particularly quickly.
+In sectors like insurance, law, real estate, or finance, Google Ads can reach click prices of €5–30 per click.
+SEO pays for itself particularly quickly in these areas.

 3. You want to build thought leadership

-Content marketing through SEO positions you as an expert in your industry.
+Content marketing via SEO positions you as an expert in your industry.
 Blog posts, guides, and glossary entries strengthen your brand sustainably.

 4. You are a local service provider